-For additional details on our current entity structure, please refer to the section of this Memorandum titled "Corporate Structure."
-Iroquois Valley's business objective is to enable healthy food production, soil restoration, and water quality improvement through the establishment of secure and sustainable farmland access tenures.
-As a Delaware public benefit corporation, IQVF REIT and its Board will consider its broader objective and stakeholders in addition to shareholder profit interests when making business decisions, and in doing so we intend to produce a public benefit and to operate in a responsible and sustainable manner.
+Iroquois Valley's business objective is to enable healthy food production, soil restoration, and water quality improvement through the establishment of secure and sustainable farmland tenures.
+As a Delaware public benefit corporation, Iroquois Valley REIT and its board of directors will consider its broader objective and stakeholders in addition to shareholder profit interests when making business decisions, and in doing so we work to produce public benefit and to operate in a responsible and sustainable manner.

 To achieve our business objectives, the Company will select, value, and manage farmland investments across the U.S. (each a "Farmland Investment").
-Farmland Investments include acquisition of farmland, mortgage financings secured by farmland, and the operating of lines of credit for farmers.
-The Farmland Investments shall be managed in such a manner as to balance the Company's financial objectives and obligations to its creditors and shareholders, with the company's public benefit purposes.
+Farmland Investments include primarily farmland and mortgage financings secured by farmland.
+The Farmland Investments shall be managed to balance the Company's financial objectives and obligations to its creditors and shareholders, with the Company's public benefit purposes.

 See "Company Overview" and "Investment Highlights."